 - Nonalcoholic beverages and food must be provided whenever alcoholic beverages are being served.
 If the supply of nonalcoholic beverages or food runs out, the serving of alcoholic beverages will terminate.
 At all events the serving of alcoholic beverages must be terminated one-half hour before the event is scheduled to end.

 - The Department of Public Safety (DPS) must be contacted at least two weeks prior to any student campus event where alcohol is to be served.
 If DPS determines that security officers (or off-duty police officers) need to be present at the event, the sponsors of the event will be responsible for those expenses.

 - Bring-your-own-bottle events or events that include any form of drinking contest in their activities or promotion are not allowed.

 - Any student event that is open to the campus community and/or the public must have a faculty or staff adviser present.
-Closed functions with alcohol must have a faculty or staff adviser present unless authorized by the dean of students.
+Closed functions with alcohol must have a faculty or staff advisor present unless authorized by the Office of Student Affairs.

 Violations of the Alcohol Policy at Events

 Violations of this policy at events sponsored by university groups or contracted groups may result in one or more of the following:

 - People at the event may be asked to leave the event

 - The event sponsor may be asked to correct the infraction